-The mechanism of heat cramps is unknown but they can be caused by dehydration or lack of adequate electrolytes in the diet.
-Although muscle cramping is not a cause of sudden death, it can be confused with a more serious condition, exertional sickling (cramps with no palpable muscle contraction).
+Heat cramps, while likely not caused by heat alone, are a subcategory of Exercise-Associated Muscle Cramps (EAMC).
+The exact mechanism of muscle cramps in warm environmental conditions is unknown, but can be caused acutely by extensive dehydration and sodium losses or chronically via inadequate electrolytes in the athlete’s diet.
+Although heat cramps are not a cause of sudden death, it can be confused with the more serious condition, exertional sickling (see Exercise Associated Muscle Cramps vs. Exertional Sickling below).

-Heat cramps are painful involuntary cramping often in the legs, arms, or abdomen with muscle contraction that can easily felt.
-Heat cramps usually occur in the preseason conditioning phase when the body is not properly conditioned and more subject to fatigue.
-Heat cramps can easily be treated with rest, stretching the muscle, and rehydration of fluid and electrolytes.
+Heat cramps are painful, involuntary cramping often in the legs, arms, or abdomen with muscle contraction.
+Cramping usually occurs in the preseason conditioning phase when the body is not properly conditioned and more subject to fatigue.
+Heat cramps can easily be treated with rest, stretching of the muscle, and replacement of fluid and electrolytes.

 How do you prevent heat cramps?

-It may be impossible to completely prevent a cramp from occurring, however, certain factors can be modified in order to reduce the incidence of future heat cramps.
+It may be impossible to completely prevent cramping from occurring; however, certain factors can be modified in order to reduce the incidence of future heat cramps.

 The most effective ways to prevent heat cramping in athletes include: